Skip to secondary navigation Skip to main content

 Kansas

-State of Kansas Information and Communication Technology Accessibility Standards Purpose: This policy contains scoping and technical requirements for information and communication technology (ICT) to ensure accessibility and usability by individuals with disabilities.
+State of Kansas Information and Communication Technology Accessibility Standards This policy contains scoping and technical requirements for information and communication technology (ICT) to ensure accessibility and usability by individuals with disabilities.

 Louisiana